PREVENTIVE HEALTHCARE AND ROLE OF PHARMACISTS: A TEACHER’S COMPREHENSIVE GUIDE TO DEMOGRAPHY, FAMILY PLANNING, IMMUNIZATION, AND PUBLIC HEALTH

 Demography is the scientific study of human population — its size, growth, distribution, fertility, and mortality.
+Understanding demography is essential for planning healthcare services and public health programs.
 Family planning is a major public health tool that helps families plan pregnancy, reduce maternal risks, and improve child health.
+It is an integral part of reproductive health and contributes to population stabilization.

 - Provide counselling on contraceptives such as condoms, oral contraceptive pills, injectables, and emergency contraception.